gbdev/pandocs/content/CPU_Comparision_with_Z80.md

 The Game Boy CPU has a bit more in common with an older Intel 8080 CPU than the more powerful Zilog Z80 CPU.
-It is missing a handful of 8080 instructions but does support almost all CB-prefixed instructions.
+It is missing a handful of 8080 instructions but does support JR and almost all CB-prefixed instructions.
 Also, all known Game Boy assemblers use the more obvious Z80-style syntax, rather than the chaotic 8080-style syntax.

 Unlike the 8080 and Z80, the Game Boy has no dedicated I/O bus and no IN/OUT opcodes.
 Instead, I/O ports are accessed directly by normal LD